drittich/SemanticSlicer/README.md

 # SemanticSlicer

-SemanticSlicer is a C# library for slicing text data into smaller pieces while attempting to preserve semantic cohesion.
+SemanticSlicer is a C# library for slicing text data into smaller pieces while attempting to preserve context.

 GitHub: https://github.com/drittich/SemanticSlicer